Step-by-step plan

 Step 2: Look in the mirror with the Web tool

-No need to guess where you stand.
-The SCL Web tool (SAQ) gives you instant insight.
+No need to guess where you stand, the SCL Web tool (SAQ) gives you instant insight.
 Think of this as a baseline measurement: it makes the 'black box' of your corporate culture transparent.

 By completing the questionnaire, you will see exactly where your strengths lie and where improvement is needed.
 It is the ideal preparation for the audit.
 You immediately discover which knobs you can turn to grow to step 3.
 For products such as SCL Light (for small organisations) and the Self Assessment, this tool is the mandatory basis.